KarelZe/thesis/references/obsidian/📖chapters/🧭Kernel SHAP.md

 - https://mindfulmodeler.substack.com/p/shap-is-not-all-you-need

 - Zachary C Lipton.
 2016.
 The mythos of model interpretability. arXiv preprint arXiv:1606.03490 (difference between transparency and interpretability)

+- for feature importance in finance see also [[@lopezdepradoAdvancesFinancialMachine2018]] p.
+118 etc.